lgallard/terraform-aws-cognito-user-pool/README.md

 # terraform-aws-cognito-user-pool

-Terraform module to create [Amazon Cognito User Pools](https://aws.amazon.com/cognito/).
+Terraform module to create [Amazon Cognito User Pools](https://aws.amazon.com/cognito/), configure its attributes and resources such as  **app clients**, **domain**, **resource servers**.
 Amazon Cognito User Pools provide a secure user directory that scales to hundreds of millions of users.
 As a fully managed service, User Pools are easy to set up without any worries about standing up server infrastructure.

-## Usage user_pool
+## Usage

-You can use this module to create a Cognito User Pool using the default values or use the detailed definition to set every aspect of the Cognito User Poo
+You can use this module to create a Cognito User Pool using the default values or use the detailed definition to set every aspect of the Cognito User Pool

-Check the [examples](examples/) for the  **minimal** example using the default values, or the **detailed**  example with a complete example.
+Check the [examples](examples/) where you can see the **simple** example using the default values, the **simple_extended** version which adds  **app clients**, **domain**, **resource servers** resources, or the **complete** version with a detailed example.

 ### Example (simple)